 “The Brotherhood/Sister Sol is an exceptional organization that gives kids of all ages access to one-of-a-kind programs that develop and nurture the whole person.
 They serve youth locally and across the city, emphasizing the importance of being members of a community.
 I have seen first-hand the impact they have on children and their families by fostering independence, creativity, responsibility, and confidence in the children they serve.
 From after school programs that teach leadership skills, to green markets and job training, The Brotherhood/Sister Sol is making a difference in the lives of countless New Yorkers.
 Moreover, their programs are run by some of the most talented and inspirational leaders New York has to offer, dedicated not just to developing the youth they serve but also giving them opportunities to succeed later in life.” – New York City Council Member Mark Levine, provided $1 million dollars in funding

 Additional government support for this project has been provided by: New York State Assemblyman Herman D. Farrell, Jr., New York State Assemblyman Robert J. Rodriguez and former New York State Assemblyman Keith L. T. Wright.
-Leading private supporters include: the NoVo Foundation, 2M Companies, Corbett Family Charitable Foundation and the Rabbi Rachel Cowan Fund.
+Leading private supporters include: The Marlene Nathan Meyerson Family Foundation, The NoVo Foundation, 2M Companies, The Corbett Family Charitable Foundation and the Rabbi Rachel Cowan Fund.

 Bro/Sis was founded in 1995 and provides holistic and long-term support services to youth who range in age from eight to twenty-two.
 Bro/Sis offers wrap around evidence-based programming such as four to six year rites of passage programming, thorough five day a week after school care, school and home counseling, summer camps, job training, college preparation, employment opportunities, community organizing training, and month long international study programs to Africa and Latin America.
 Bro/Sis is locally based social justice organization with a national reach as we publish assorted curricula and collections of our members’ writings; train educators from throughout the nation on our approach; and organize and advance policy around issues of education, immigration, the environment and criminal justice issues.